-Make sweets the exception rather than the rule and your child won't feel entitled to them or too surprised when you say no. If you keep less-nutritious snacks at home, keep them out of view.
-If they're out of sight — and reach — your toddler will be less likely to beg you for them.
+Make sweets the exception rather than the rule and your child won't feel entitled to them or too surprised when you say no. Your toddler will be less likely to beg for sweets and chips if you keep these less nutritious snacks out of your home.

 Reviewed by: Mary L. Gavin, MD

 |Academy of Nutrition and Dietetics Offering nutrition information, resources, and access to registered dietitians.|

 |Zero to Three Zero to Three is a national nonprofit organization that promotes the health and development of infants and toddlers.|

 |ChooseMyPlate.gov ChooseMyPlate.gov provides practical information on how to follow the U.S. government's Dietary Guidelines for Americans.
 It includes resources and tools to help families lead healthier lives.|

 |Let's Move!
 Let's Move! is dedicated to solving the problem of childhood obesity within a generation.|

 |Snacks If the right foods are offered at the right times, snacks can play an important role in managing kids' hunger and boosting nutrition.|

 |Nutrition Guide for Toddlers While growth slows somewhat during the toddler years, it's a new era where kids will eat and drink more independently.|